Why Are My Lips Always Dry? (& 5 At-Home Remedies to Soothe Chapped Lips)Sep. 30, 2021 - Katie McCallum

 It's one thing to have a short-lived bout of chapped lips in the winter.
 But what about those who get chapped lips year-round, including when it's humid and hot out?

-Other common chapped lip causes include:
+According to the American of Dermatology, other common chapped lip causes include:

 - Licking your lips too frequently